 Gold's Inflation Hedge

 Incorporating gold futures into an investment portfolio provides a robust defense against the erosive effects of inflation.
 As the inflation rate rises, gold prices typically increase, offering a hedge against the declining value of currency.
-By including gold futures, investors can achieve better diversification and manage risk more effectively.
+Investors can achieve better diversification and manage risk by including gold futures.

 Key benefits include: